Organizing team of CSPC 2019 with Mehrdad Hariri, CEO & President, Canadian Science Policy Centre

 2. Editorial and Website

-The CSPC is intended to expand the current editorial sections, and create a full fledge online magazine, quarterly for now.
-The editorial team will be responsible create this quarterly magazine and collect and material.
-The committee is also responsible for coordinating opinion sections, and soliciting articles and pieces from experts, as assisting in maintaining, editing, posting, and updating the content on the website, especially the Prospective and News sections.
+In 2019, CSPC launched the inaugural issue of The Canadian Science Policy Magazine, this is currently an annual print and online magazine.
+The editorial team will be responsible for creating this annual magazine and collecting and material.
+The committee is also responsible for coordinating opinion sections and soliciting articles and pieces from experts, for maintaining, editing, posting, and updating the content on the CSPC website, especially the Prospective and News sections.

 3. Grant Writing